Silver or Grey Separations – Seeking to Reconcile

 While it may be shocking to think of a couple who’s seen as the pillar of the community or the grandparents of the neighbourhood separating, they are just like everyone else.
 If the relationship is no longer working for either of them, it may be time to move on.
 Or not?

 Is there a subtle new trend underfoot?

 The darnedest habits get in the way

 Clients offer varied answers to the question: Why the decision to separate at this time?
-The responses often do not reflect an event which occurred recently.
+The responses often do not reflect an event that occurred recently.
 No, it’s often a long list of irritating habits building up over the years.

 The lyrics Gershwin brothers wrote for their song They Can’t Take that Away from Me offers a list of enduring traits lovingly held sacred by the romantic left behind:

-The way you sip your tea / … The way you sing off key /
+The way you sip your tea / … The way you sing off-key /

 The way you haunt my dream/…